AleksaButterfly/react-api-autocomplete-input/README.md

 Feel free to submit pull request.

-You can check the project on [CodeSandbox ⚡️](https://codesandbox.io/s/github/AleksaButterfly/react-api-autocomplete-input).
+You can check the project on [CodeSandbox](https://codesandbox.io/s/github/AleksaButterfly/react-api-autocomplete-input).